ilgazuygur/EncryptedChatting/README.md

-CryptoChat using Java Sockets & JavaFX Documentation
+CryptoChat using Java Sockets and JavaFX

 For this project, I created a simple encrypted chat application using Java Sockets and JavaFX.
 I wanted to build something that went beyond basic I/O and showed real networking concepts like client-server communication, multithreading, and data encryption.